Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity: Black Hole Thermodynamics

-which corresponds to the entropy of the Schwarzschild black holes.
-It is very important to find the regions of the global stability of a thermodynamical system, hence, we further study the behaviour of Gibb's free energy ($F_+$) of our model.
-Gibb's free energy determines the global stability of a thermodynamical system, such that a thermodynamical system with $F_+<0$ is globally stable, whereas, the system with $F_+>0$ is globally unstable.
-The Gibb's free energy of Bardeen black holes in $4D$ EGB gravity can be obtained by using the relation, $F_+=M_+-T_+S_+$, \cite{Kumar:2018vsm} as
+It is precisely the entropy of the Schwarzschild black hole and the area law holds.
+It is imperative to find the regions of the global stability of a thermodynamical system.
+Hence, we further study the behavior of Helmholtz's free energy ($F_+$) of our model.
+Helmholtz's free energy determines the global stability of a thermodynamical system, such that a thermodynamical system with $F_+<0$ is globally stable, whereas the system with $F_+>0$ is globally unstable.
+The Helmholtz's free energy of Bardeen black holes in $4D$ EGB gravity can be obtained by using the relation, $F_+=M_+-T_+S_+$, \cite{Kumar:2018vsm} as \begin{adjustwidth}{-\extralength}{0cm} \begin{linenomath}